-- 1. The Council can ratify the public orders relating to Commercial Eviction Moratorium; Al Fresco Dining; Outdoor Retail Establishments; Personal Care Establishments (Outdoor); Outdoor Gyms and Dance Academies; and Outdoor Use of Banquet Halls, to the Extent Permitted by State and County Health Orders. - 2.
-The Council can choose not to ratify the extension of the public orders. - 3.
+- 1. The Council can amend and extend the Emergency Public Orders relating to Al Fresco Dining, Outdoor Retail Establishments, Personal Care Establishments, Outdoor Gyms and Dance Academies, Outdoor Use of Banquet Halls, ratify the Emergency Public Order pertaining to Chamlian School, and extend the Commercial Eviction Moratorium - 2.
+The Council can choose not to ratify, amend or extend the Emergency Public Orders. - 3.
 The Council can choose an alternative not identified by staff.

 CAMPAIGN DISCLOSURE

 Not applicable.

 EXHIBITS

-None ,,